The Donkey Sanctuary: Educational work

 The charity trains vets, vet students and animal health assistants within project countries to improve the treatment given to donkeys.

 Its book The Professional Handbook of the Donkey is sent to vets throughout the world.
 Overseas teams have also developed a children's donkey welfare education programme that includes puppet shows, talks, cartoon sheets and story books.
 Its purpose is to make children learn more about the basic welfare and needs of donkeys.

 Donkey Assisted Activities

 In 1989 the Elisabeth Svendsen Trust for Children and Donkeys was established to assist children with special needs lead a fuller life through interaction with donkeys.
 In August 2012, the trust merged with The Donkey Sanctuary, allowing the charity to expand its services while reducing administrative costs.

-Following the merger, the charity has adopted the term Donkey Assisted Activities (DAA) to encompass its programs, which include Donkey Facilitated Learning, Donkey Management Programme, and Wellbeing With Donkeys.
-These programs are offered at the sanctuary in Sidmouth, Devon, and cater to diverse clients, such as individuals with dementia, armed forces veterans, and staff from other charities.
+Following the merger, the charity has adopted the term Donkey Assisted Activities (DAA) to encompass its programmes, which include Donkey Facilitated Learning, Donkey Management Programme, and Wellbeing With Donkeys.
+These programmes are offered at the sanctuary in Sidmouth, Devon, and cater to diverse clients, such as individuals with dementia, armed forces veterans, and staff from other charities.